 With mammography it is possible identify breast cancer up to 2 years before it becomes palpable, in its earliest stage, and thus ensure an early diagnosis that can save lives.

 Types of breast cancer

-Both types of breast cancer more frequent are:
+Both types of breast cancer (types of breast cancer) more frequent are:

 - Infiltrating ductal carcinoma, which begins in the ducts that carry milk from the breast to the nipple, is by far the most common (approximately 80% of cases).